 "Corporate smoke-free policies are gaining popularity.
-Comfort Suites' new smoke-free policy follows the adoption of similar policies by Disney Resorts, Marriott and Westin Hotels in the last year.
+Sheraton's new smoke-free policy follows the adoption of similar policies by Comfort Suites, Disney Resorts, Marriott and Westin Hotels in the last two years.
 We hope the example set by these and other companies will encourage additional businesses to follow suit.